Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Neutron Beam Polarization Measurements

 \section{Neutron Beam Polarization Measurements}

 A neutron beam polarization measurement was performed using the methodology outlined in reference~\cite{Musgrave2018}.
-The methodology involves measuring the transmission of polarized neutron beam through a unpolarized, polarized and reverse polarized (via AFP) $^{3}$He cell.
-The transmission of spin flipped neutrons through polarized, reverse polarized $^{3}$He cell is also measured to verify the spin contrast of the neutron beam.
+The methodology involves measuring the transmission of a polarized neutron beam through an unpolarized, polarized, and AFP-reversed polarized $^{3}$He cell.
+The transmission of spin flipped neutrons through polarized and AFP-reversed polarized $^{3}$He cell is also measured to verify the spin contrast of the neutron beam.
 To do this, the extended monochromatic beamline was fitted with the supermirror polarizer, Mezei spin flipper, and the in situ spin analyzer, positioned in that order from upstream to downstream.
 The devices work in concert to produce, manipulate, and analyze polarized neutron beams with high efficiency and reliability.
 The supermirror polarizer generates a highly polarized beam.
 The Mezei flipper efficiently inverts the neutron spin, enabling measurement of both spin states and correction for systematic effects.
 The in situ neutron spin analyzer provides stable and continuous spin filtering, with integrated diagnostics for real-time calibration.
-Calibrated 8 pack $^{3}$He tube detector was used for neutron counting to measure the neutron transmission for each configuration.
-The transmission count rate from the configurations are summarized in table~\ref{tab:polResult}.
-The measured neutron beam polarization, $P_{n}$, relative to unity was:
+A calibrated 8-pack $^{3}$He tube detector was used for neutron counting to measure the neutron transmission for each configuration.
+Figure~\ref{fig:devices} shows the experimental setup of the three neutron polarimetry devices used in the proof of concept neutron beam polarization measurement.
+The transmission count rates from the configurations are summarized in table~\ref{tab:polResult}.
+The neutron beam polarization, $P_{n}$, relative to unity, was measured as:

-Transmission and polarization measurements confirm the high performance of each device, with minimal loss and robust spin contrast.
-The modularity and flexibility of the beamline facilitate rapid reconfiguration and systematic studies.
-Further optimization can be done to enhance the measured polarization by enhancing the polarimetry devices.
-Future work will focus on further reducing systematic uncertainties through improved magnetic field mapping, guiding magnetic field components, and magnetic shielding.
-Nevertheless, this was a key demonstration that the neutron polarimetry and polarimetry device characterization is feasible on the extended monochromatic beamline.
+These measurements demonstrate that the extended monochromatic beamline can support both quantitative neutron polarimetry and systematic characterization of polarization hardware.
+In the present configuration, the in situ polarized $^{3}$He-based neutron spin analyzer provided strong spin selectivity, the Mezei flipper achieved a robust flipping efficiency, and the combined system yielded a neutron beam polarization for monochromatic neutrons.
+Future work will focus on improving magnetic-field uniformity, guide-field control, and magnetic field shielding in order to reduce systematic uncertainty and further increase the achievable beam polarization.
+Nevertheless, this was a key demonstration that neutron polarimetry and device characterization are feasible on the extended monochromatic beamline.